Queens (American TV series)

 Queens is an American musical drama television series that premiered on October 19, 2021, on ABC.
-It stars Eve, Naturi Naughton, Nadine Velazquez and Brandy Norwood.
-In May 2022, the series was canceled after one season.
+It starred Eve, Naturi Naughton, Nadine Velazquez and Brandy Norwood.
+Despite receiving generally positive reviews from critics, ABC canceled the series after one season in May 2022.

 Plot

-Brianna, Naomi, Jill and Valeria once appeared as the "Nasty Bitches" in the 1990s.
+Brianna, Naomi, Jill and Valeria once performed as the "Nasty Bitches" in the 1990s.
 Together, the four of them not only turned the world of hip-hop upside down but also achieved legendary status through their music.
 The four women are now in their forties, unworldly and largely estranged from one another.
 By reuniting the four, there is now a chance to return to old fame and prestige.
 But will the former megastars, also known as Professor Sex, Butter Pecan, Jill Da Thrill, and Xplicit Lyrics, manage to achieve this ambitious goal?